 EPISODIC PAROXYSMAL HEMICRANIA (EHP)

-Episodic paroxysmal hemicrania involves frequent attacks (e.g., 6 to 30 attacks) that are short-lived (e.g., one to thirty minutes).
+Episodic paroxysmal hemicrania involves frequent attacks (e.g., 6 to 30 attacks) that are short-lived (e.g., 1 to 30 minutes).
 The pain is a one-sided severe throbbing pain around the eye or temple area.
-This may be accompanied by symptoms such as tearing of the eyes, nasal congestion, eyelid swelling that occur on the same side as the headache.
+The pain may be accompanied by symptoms such as tearing of the eyes, nasal congestion, eyelid swelling that occur on the same side as the headache.
 After a period of daily attacks, there is a remission period lasting months to years.
 These attacks occur during or just after REM sleep.

 The hypnic headache occurs in men and women who are 50 years old or older.
 It is felt as a throbbing, generalized pain that does not produce symptoms such as tearing of the eyes, eye swelling, and eye redness.
-An attack lasts fifteen minutes to three hours.
+An attack lasts 15 minutes to 3 hours.
 Hypnic headaches are associated with REM sleep.
-Some people have a hypnic headache with every REM sleep period, which occurs approximately every two hours..
+Some people have a hypnic headache with every REM sleep period, which occurs approximately every 2 hours..

 Treatment for sleep-related headache involves one of several approaches: